-Herring (1996) powerfully argues that "netiquette" (a combination of "network" and "etiquette") norms are both a moral and a political dimension, in that they are founded on systems of values and judgments which may vary according to different groups of users.' (p.
-115) Her research has found that in computer-mediated communication, "it is typically the most powerful or dominant group whose values take on a normative status" (ibid.).
-She further submits that "the gender differences in public discourse on the Internet are not randomly distributed across individuals, but rather display a systematic pattern of distribution with male users as a group tending toward more adversarial behavior and female users as a group tending toward more attenuated and supportive behaviors" (p.
-137).
+Herring (1996) powerfully argues that:

+'netiquette' (a combination of 'network' and 'etiquette') norms are both a moral and a political dimension, in that they are founded on systems of values and judgments which may vary according to different groups of users. (p.
+115)

+Her research has found that in computer-mediated communication, 'it is typically the most powerful or dominant group whose values take on a normative status' (ibid.).
+She further submits that:

+the gender differences in public discourse on the Internet are not randomly distributed across individuals, but rather display a systematic pattern of distribution with male users as a group tending toward more adversarial behavior and female users as a group tending toward more attenuated and supportive behaviors. (p.
+137)

-Many other feminist scholars have also questioned digital materials or artefacts are imbued with traditional gender identities, norms, roles, symbols, meanings, and proposed gender-sensitive design approaches (Rommes et al 2001; Kember 2003; Bath 2007; Rommes et al. 2012).
-For example, in her work on AI, Kember (2003) talks about predictable and stereotypical female forms (e.g., electronic assistants and robot nurses).
-In her study of the semantic web, Bath found modern information systems and computational artefacts often are designed with "binary assumptions about women and men [which] are not reflected [upon] or the (gender) politics of [a particular] domain is ignored.
-Thus, the existing structural-symbolic gender order is inscribed into computational artifacts and will be reproduced by [their] use."
-12
+Many other feminist scholars have also questioned whether digital materials or artefacts are imbued with traditional gender identities, norms, roles, symbols, meanings and proposed gender-sensitive design approaches (Bath, 2007; Kember, 2003; Rommes, Bath, & Maaß, 2012; Rommes, van Oost, & Oudshoorn, 2001).
+For example, in her work on AI (artificial intelligence), Kember (2003) talks about predictable and stereotypical female forms (e.g., electronic assistants and robot nurses).
+In her study of the semantic web, Bath found modern information systems and computational artefacts often are designed with binary assumptions about women and men [which] are not reflected [upon] or the (gender) politics of [a particular] domain is ignored.
+Thus, the existing structural-symbolic gender order is inscribed into computational artifacts and will be reproduced by [their] use.12

-This paper looks into how seemingly technical activities such as bug-reporting and bug-fixing are actually gendered.
-As argued earlier, framing a problem (classifying something as "a matter" or "an issue") is a social process.
+This article looks into how seemingly technical activities such as bug reporting and bug fixing are actually gendered.
+As argued earlier, framing a problem (classifying something as 'a matter' or 'an issue') is a social process.
 In the context of bug resolution, it involves efforts to gain the attention and interest of people who might have the key to solving the problem identified.
-Consequently, one might interpret brogramming behavior as an attempt by the "bricoleur" to create a common ground and make the bug that needs resolving seem fun and appealing.
-Unfortunately, what might look appealing to some group will offend others and the repeated search for a common ground might engender a process in which the purported interests of the group that is appealed to become more and more homogenous as those who feel offended leave or refrain from entering.
-Fores (2012) argues that it is common to observe misogynist behavior among hackers when they socialize.
-Strategic communication involved in performing bricolage that contains presuppositions of mainstream interests and beliefs reproduces heterohegemonic masculine cultures in society in the virtual work places, as also argued in Wikhamn and Knights (2013).
+Consequently, one might interpret brogramming behaviour as an attempt by the 'bricoleur' to create a common ground and make the bug that needs resolving seem fun and appealing.
+Unfortunately, what looks appealing to some group will offend others and the repeated search for a common ground might engender a process in which the purported interests of the group that is appealed to become more and more homogenous as those who feel offended leave or refrain from entering.

+Fores (2012) argues that it is common to observe misogynist behaviour among hackers when they socialize.
+This article strengthens this argument by looking more deeply into everyday hacking practices, and theorising the observed asymmetries in the field from a feminist perspective.'
+Strategic communication involved in performing bricolage that contains presuppositions of mainstream interests and beliefs reproduces heterohegemonic masculine cultures in society in the virtual workplaces, as also argued in Wikhamn and Knights (2013).